Compiled: 07-06-2024

 Optional: inspect the topoligcal overlap matrix (TOM)

-, and we can load it into R using the GetTOM
+, and we can load it

-function.
-Advanced users may wish to inspect the TOM for custom downstream analyses.
+to inspect the TOM for custom downstream analyses.

 TOM <- GetTOM(seurat_obj)